jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-11.md

 "Report."
 She said, stepping onto the bridge.

 "We have an old friend."
-Chakotay said, motioning towards the viewscreen.
+Chakotay said, motioning toward the viewscreen.

-Janeway looked at it and saw the Krebor moving towards them.
+Janeway looked at it and saw the Krebor moving toward them.

 "He decloaked."
 Chakotay said.
 "And is just sitting there outside of weapons range."